Why you should visit the Daintree Rainforest right now

 Our rainforests are more than just special places to explore – away from the daily grind, immersed in bird song and frog call, and dewy with mist and rain – they’re the living, breathing heart of the planet.

-And in Australia, we’re blessed with many wonderful rainforests, despite being one of the driest continents in the world.
+In Australia, we’re blessed with many wonderful rainforests, despite being one of the driest continents in the world.

 None are as old, or as majestic, though than the Daintree Rainforest.
 UNESCO World Heritage-listed since 1988 and part of the Wet Tropics, the Daintree is tens of millions of years older than the Amazon Rainforest.

 It’s a living museum of evolution and home of the Kuku Yalanji indigenous custodians.
 A place where incredible plant and animal life survives in its own ecosystem – an ecosystem that originated when Australia was still part of Gondwana.
-Just look at the cassowary if you want proof that dinosaurs roamed our earth!
+Just look at the cassowary if you want proof dinosaurs roamed our earth.

 Get ready to disconnect as you discover all the reasons you should visit the Daintree Rainforest now.